gaelhelle/sub-or-not-the-game/README.md

   <h3 align="center">Sub or not Sub - The Game</h3>

   <p align="center">
     Fun game inspired by the show Deal or no Deal.
-Project made as Freelancing.
+Project made for Freelancing gig.
     <br />
     <br />
-    <a href="/">View Demo</a>
+    <a href="https://sub-or-not-the-game.vercel.app/">View Demo</a>
   </p>
 </div>